Toast vs Square POS: Fees, Features & Which Is Best

 Toast is a cloud-based point-of-sale platform built specifically for high-volume retail and hospitality businesses.
 The system combines proprietary hardware with specialized software for order management, display systems, online ordering, and staff scheduling.
 Toast integrates payroll, inventory tracking, and loyalty programs into a single ecosystem designed around complex business workflows.

 The platform requires Toast-branded hardware, including countertop terminals and handheld devices, that only works within its ecosystem.
 Businesses typically sign 24-month contracts and pay monthly subscription fees alongside per-transaction processing costs.
 Toast serves specialty retailers, hospitality operators, and high-volume merchants that need deep operational tools beyond basic payment acceptance.
+The tradeoff is vendor lock-in: the hardware, software, and payment processing are bundled, so switching providers means replacing your entire system.

 What is Square?